 Subsequently, we also formed a new diagnostic division of Applied StemCell, AccuRef Diagnostics, as a global provider of molecular and cellular reference standards for assay development, proficiency testing, and quality control; and started a new bioproduction service platform based on ASC’s TARGATT™ technology for high yield production of recombinant proteins in transgenic animal (rabbit) or cell lines (CHO cells).

-One of our main achievements of 2017 was our certification for two ISO Quality Management Systems (QMS), the ISO 9001:2015 and 13485:2016, for Applied StemCell and Accuref Diagnostics services and products.
+One of our main achievements was our certification for two ISO Quality Management Systems (QMS), the ISO 9001:2015 and 13485:2016, for Applied StemCell and Accuref Diagnostics services and products.
 This certification has established us a leading quality provider of gene editing services and products, and solutions for personalized companion diagnostics.

 Cade Hildreth: That is an interesting evolution.
 What types of partnerships or collaborations interest your group?